-- DSPs provide assistance with personal care including bathing, dressing, and feeding, as appropriate.
+- Assist with personal care, including bathing, dressing, and feeding.

-- DSPs develop and encourage consumers’ integration into the community.
-DSPs transport consumers to community locations including (but not limited to) banks, libraries, physicians’ offices, stores, and churches, as appropriate.
+- Transport consumers to community locations including, but not limited to, banks, libraries, physicians’ offices, stores, and churches, as appropriate.

-- DSPs use active listening techniques to provide emotional support conducive to consumers’ growth and wellbeing.
+- Use active listening techniques to provide emotional support conducive to consumers’ growth and wellbeing.

-- DSPs identify consumers’ needs and develop a treatment plan with the administrator to address them.
+- Identify consumers’ needs and develop a treatment plan with the administrator to address them.

-- DSPs attend staff meetings, supervision, and in-service training as scheduled.
+- Attend staff meetings, supervision, and in-service training as scheduled.

-- DSPs utilize QBS Safety Care techniques to maintain safety for individuals being served.
+- Utilize QBS Safety Care techniques to maintain safety for individuals served.